Todd Williamson vs Villa Marina Marketplace

 Posted By V. James DeSimone Law || 29-May-2018

-An elevator that’s been broken for more than a year limits mall access for longtime AMC Theatre employee with cerebral palsy and others with disabilities.
+A broken elevator limits mall access for longtime AMC Theatre employee with cerebral palsy and others with disabilities.

 LOS ANGELES, May 30, 2018 – For an employee with cerebral palsy, a broken elevator is much more than a simple inconvenience.
 For Todd Williamson, it means never being able to leave his second-floor workplace to take breaks or get lunch.